Irish Rapper Escapes Terror Charge: 'This Wasn't About Me'

 Moglai Bap, left, and Mo Chara of Kneecap perform on Sunday, March 17, 2024, in Boston.
 (Photo by Amy Harris/Invision/AP)

 Kneecap, a Belfast-based trio, is known for its Irish-language lyrics—along with strong language, drug references, and political commentary.
-Videos—including one in which the band allegedly shouted "Up Hamas, up Hezbollah"—emerged last month after the band criticized Israel's conduct in the Gaza war at the Coachella festival last month and got the crowd to chant "Free, Free Palestine," CNN reports.
-Kneecap members have said that they do not support Hamas or Hezbollah and that the videos were taken "out of context."
+Videos—including one in which the band allegedly shouted "Up Hamas, up Hezbollah!"—emerged last month after the band criticized Israel's conduct in the Gaza war at the Coachella festival and got the crowd to chant "Free, free Palestine," CNN reports.
+Kneecap members have said that they don't support Hamas or Hezbollah and that the videos were taken "out of context."
 Numerous Kneecap gigs have been canceled over the outcry, but the trio is still scheduled to play a festival in London on Friday, reports the BBC.
-(This content was created with the help of AI.
-Read our AI policy.)

 Get the news faster.